 to arbitrate a Benefit Funds’ claim for unpaid employee contributions.
 The Funds’ sought over $250,000 in unpaid contributions for non-union workers, arguing that the client was bound to a CBA due to executing a short form agreement.
 The Court ruled that the short form agreement was void for fraud in the execution saving the client from arbitration against the Funds, being liable for unpaid contributions, and being bound to a CBA.

 • Rose Suriano, Stuart Polkowitz, and Robyn Lym successfully obtained a temporary restraining order in a dispute involving a Board’s election procedures and amendments to an Association’s Bylaws.
 Plaintiffs alleged that the governing Board of Directors sought to amend certain provisions of the By-Laws in violation of election procedures outlined in the By-Laws.
 The court entered a temporary restraining order to enjoin any results of the elections from being implemented, pending an investigation into whether the election procedures did comply with the By-Laws.

 Get to know the faces and stories of the people behind the articles in each issue.
-This month, we invite you to meet Member Riza I Dagli and Associate Cynthia Liba.
+This month, we invite you to meet Member Anthony Rainone and Associate Lauren Adornetto Woods.

 Anthony Rainone Anthony Rainone has built a successful practice handling labor and employment issues as well as a wide range of commercial and construction disputes.
 No client’s legal challenges are the same.
 Therefore, at the outset of each matter, Anthony’s priority is to understand his client’s needs and then tailor an individualized, strategic approach.
 This high degree of personal service combined with his command of the law consistently yields favorable outcomes for his clients.
 He is as comfortable resolving a matter through negotiation as he is litigating a matter through trial and appeal.